Price as reviewed:

 As we’ve seen, a great deal of the aerodynamic leg work has been done at the front end of the new S5, but that doesn’t mean Cervélo shied away from the rest of the frame, it’s just less visually pronounced.
 Changes have been made on the rear, including a newly designed seat post and newly shaped seat stays, including where they meet the seat tube.

-It’s worth repeating: don’t be fooled by the rise on the stem, the Cervélo S5 is an aggressive bike, and riding with the bars slammed on my test bike I could feel it in my back after the 90 or so kilometres we rode around Girona.
+It’s worth repeating: don’t be fooled by the rise on the stem, the Cervélo S5 is an aggressive bike, and riding with the bars slammed on my test bike I could feel it how it was eager and ready to nip into a gap in the bunch if I needed it to.
 It’s not that it’s uncomfortable, it’s just aggressive, and the ride is actually very compliant; no doubt helped by the slightly wider tyres.
 After all, if you find the bike too aggressive there’s always the Cervélo S3 you can ride which has 16mm more stack.

 New Cervelo S5: Prices and specs